 - your personal circumstances

 - how long you want to borrow for

-You should also be on the lookout for any additional charges associated with taking out the loan, for example some lenders may charge an arrangement fee.
+Lookout for any additional charges associated with taking out the loan.
+For example, some lenders may charge an arrangement fee.
 These, together with the interest rate, can make a big difference to the overall cost of the loan.

 6. Is there a penalty for early repayment?